Archaeology of Malawi: Mwanganda's Village

 Mwanganda's Village is one of the few Middle Stone Age archaeological sites in Malawi and it is found in Karonga.
 This site was first known for the findings of an elephant butchery site.
 At this site, archaeologists have found associated animal bones and stone artifacts.
 In Area 1 of the village, there was evidence of a single elephant carcass.
 The elephant bones were broken and dispersed into three main concentrations.
 These bones have been dated back to the late Middle or early Upper Pleistocene times.
 This evidence resulted in J. Desmond Clark's hypothesis about the site being a butchery site.
 Area 2 of the village contained evidence for other hunting activities, presumably on different occasions.
 Current research indicates that this site is not an elephant butchery site but evidence for successive colonization of riparian corridors by Middle Stone Age hunter-gatherers focused on exploiting localized resources during periods of humidity while other lakes dried up across Africa.

+Chaminade I

+Chaminade I (CHA-I) is an open-air, late Middle Stone Age site in Karonga, Malawi.
+It dates to 43,400 - 21,000 years ago and is one of only a few sites that date to that period in east-central Africa (the Democratic Republic of the Congo, Malawi, Mozambique, Zambia, and Zimbabwe).
+When the site was discovered, stone tools were eroding out of the ground; the site was excavated in 2011 which recovered phytoliths, pollens, and stone tools (including Levallois flakes and cores, casual flakes and cores, points, and blades) mostly made from fine-grained quartzite and coarse-grained quartz, but occasionally chert or other minerals.
+These artefacts and ecofacts have been analysed in order to understand what the site was used for and what it would have looked like at the time it was being used.
+Palaeoenvironmental reconstruction has revealed that the area would have been a savanna-woodland at the time it was used and relatively stable; resources would have been dependable and easy to access.
+This is an unusual phenomenon as during this time, north Africa was in a period of intense aridification.
+Most of the rocks that the stone tools were made from are local and some of the stone tools fit back together like puzzle pieces, suggesting that this was a workshop site where stone tools were made (rather than brought to the site from somewhere else).
+The specific methods used to make the stone tools are unusual for the time period.
+The uncharacteristic methods used to make stone tools in combination with the unexpectedly stable environment of the area indicates that this site was in a special area that did not require dramatic changes in stone tool technologies in order for people to survive there.

 Later Stone Age

 The earliest Later Stone Age occurrences in Malawi are dated between 17,000 and 10,000 BP.
 Most of the Later Stone Age sites in Malawi are rock shelters, which is a pattern throughout Africa as well.
-The last occurrence of the Later Stone Age dates to about the 18th-19th century AD.